Suburb overview

 • Long distance to the CBD (110 km) — plan for commute time or local employment.

 5,157 residents places Darling Heights squarely in the middle of the Queensland suburb size distribution (state median 5,474), with market depth comparable to most QLD localities.
 Household income of $76,388/year is 15% below the Queensland median of $90,298, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Median weekly rent of $320 equates to $1,387/month — about 103% of the median mortgage repayment of $1,347/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $400/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $1,733/month — about 129% of the $1,347/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Darling Heights is 110 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Regional property can deliver strong cash-flow yields but liquidity is tighter — plan for longer hold periods and verify local employment stability.
-Local rents consume roughly 22% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 22% of household income — a dated but useful sanity check on tenant affordability.

 How Darling Heights stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Darling Heights sits above the state median; negative means below.